antixenoinitiative/axiwiki/engineering-materials.md

 The [Elite Materials](https://sites.google.com/view/elite-materials/collection/raw-materials?authuser=0) website hosts a list of planetary co-ordinates for these locations where there are known, high-yield sites.
 To use these sites, you will need to go to the celestial body corresponding to the material you require and use your Detailed Surface Scanner (DSS) on it.
 When this is done, select Crystal Shards and look for dark blue areas.

+To farm them, use Remote Release Flak Launchers (dumbfire missile racks can work too) to destroy them and scoop them up with collector limpets, as demonstrated [here](https://www.youtube.com/watch?v=oLSUiZyQvoI). **We strongly recommend bringing B-rated (the longest range) collector limpets and reducing your draw distance in graphics settings**.

 While you can shoot the shards and collect them with your SRV, *we do not recommend this approach due to how slow it is*.

-**Do not forget to bring a Detailed Surface Scanner and SRV**.

-To farm them, use Remote Release Flak Launchers (dumbfire missile racks can work too) to destroy them and scoop them up with collector limpets, as demonstrated [here](https://www.youtube.com/watch?v=oLSUiZyQvoI). **We strongly recommend bringing B-rated (the longest range) collector limpets and reducing your draw distance in graphics settings**.

 ## Selenium
 Selenium is (ironically) the most difficult material to farm since it only drops from Grade 2 resource nodes.
 There are multiple ways to collect it however, albeit slightly slower.
 The best way is brain trees, which can be farmed similar to crystal shards.
 Brain trees for Selenium can be found at **Kappa-1 Volantis, B 3 F A** and **HR 3230, 3 A A**.